 The cooling and heating efficiencies are assumed based on the space conditioning of the top floor of the building and are based on typical code requirements applicable in the year of construction.

 Table 82.
-Assumed Cooling and Heating Efficiencies (COP)
+Cool Roofs – Assumed Cooling and Heating Efficiencies (COP)